by Lola Jones

 1. Set the intention to stay flexible and flowing.
 Let's not let our most cherished beliefs, judgements, and perceptions of our world fossilize.
 Knowledge is meant to evolve and expand as we do.
 What was true or helpful even two years ago may not be helpful now.
 Good scientists know that their theories probably will not survive long, but are just stepping stones on a journey of discovery.
 Soften up your beliefs.

 2. Strongly choose to allow more direct knowing.
 Then look inside in silence more often.
-If you're constantly looking outside, you miss what you're getting from inside.
+If you're constantly focused outside, you miss what you're getting from inside.
 Write a little of what you get every day in your rave journal.
 With Divine Openings energy behind it, this simple intention and practice is very powerful and you will find your direct knowing expanding.

 "Energy flows where attention goes."